rolker/project11/SettingUpASimulationEnvironment.md

 ## Prerequisite

-The Project 11 system is based on ROS Lunar so it is designed to run on an Ubuntu 16.04 system.
-It can also run on Ubuntu 17.04, but it is not recomended since that Ubuntu version is no longer suported.
+The Project 11 system is based on ROS Melodic so it is designed to run on an Ubuntu 18.04 system.

-If an Ubuntu 16.04 machine is not readily available, a virtual machine may be setup for this purpose.
+If an Ubuntu 18.04 machine is not readily available, a virtual machine may be setup for this purpose.

 ### Setting up an Ubuntu virtual machine

 These instructions were developed using VirtualBox on Ubuntu.
 Similar steps should work with VMWare as well.

-  * Obtain an Ubuntu iso install image from the [Xenial release page](http://releases.ubuntu.com/xenial/).
-We are looking for the [64-bit PC (AMD64) desktop image.](http://releases.ubuntu.com/xenial/ubuntu-16.04.3-desktop-amd64.iso)
+  * Obtain an Ubuntu iso install image from the [Bionic release page](http://releases.ubuntu.com/bionic/).
+We are looking for the [64-bit PC (AMD64) desktop image.](http://releases.ubuntu.com/xenial/ubuntu-18.04.1-desktop-amd64.iso)
   * Create a virtual machine for a 64-bit Ubuntu install with the following specs:
-    * 2GB or more of memory.
+    * 4GB or more of memory.
 (TODO: do we need more?
 At 1GB, ran out of memory compiling QT5)
-    * 200GB or more of hard drive space.
+    * 50GB or more of hard drive space.
   * Insert the downloaded Ubuntu iso image in the virtual machine's optical drive and start the virtual machine.
   * Chose "Install Ubuntu" when presented the choice.
   * Select "Download updates while installing Ubuntu" and optonally select "Install third-party software" (TODO: do this last one make a difference?)